catkyros/catkyros/README.md

 - 👋 Hi, I’m  cat @kyros
 - 👀 I’m interested in a lot of stuff
 - 🌱 I’m currently learning GOLANG
-- 💞️ I’m looking to collaborate on any side project with Golang stack
+- 💞️ I’m looking to collaborate on any side-project using Golang stack
-- 📫 How to reach me https://t.me/kyroscat2024
+- 📫 Feel free to reach me via telegram https://t.me/kyros2024
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I am Russian-Ukrainian Moscovite
+- ⚡ Fun fact: I am Khokhol-Moscovite )))

 <!---
 catkyros/catkyros is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.